laboyd001/documentation/payments/checkout_api.md

 ## Checkout Rest API
-The Checkout API can be used to create a shopping cart that integrates directly into Salesforce.
-It has also been designed to work with our [Events package for Attendee Registration](../events/events_checkout_api.md).
-The API is designed to accept data by POST calls from Rest formatted Urls.
+The Checkout API can be used to create a shopping cart and capture data for a custom checkout experience.
+If you want to do an Event specific shopping cart, you'll want to use our [Event Checkout Rest API](../events/events_checkout_api.md).
+The API is designed to accept data by POST calls from Rest formatted Urls and saves data directly into Salesforce.
 All data is accepted and returned in JSON format.
-The platform must oauth into a SF org before making calls to the API.
+Your application must [oauth in a Salesforce org](https://help.salesforce.com/articleView?id=connected_app_create_api_integration.htm&type=5) before making calls to the API.
 This API can also be called from a SF Site that's setup correctly.

 ## Features
 - Build a shopping cart with application to capture item quantities for Products and Pricebook Entries in Salesforce